Danske CEO bows out over Dutch ABN money laundering inquiry

-Vogelzang said he was quitting after the Dutch prosecution service said it was investigating three former board members at ABN.
+Vogelzang said he was quitting after the Dutch prosecution service said it was investigating three former board members at ABN (ABNd.AS).
 The Dutch bank also said it had reached a 480 million euro ($577 million) settlement over systematic failures to tackle money laundering.

 "I am very surprised by the decision by the Dutch authorities," Vogelzang said, adding his status as a suspect did not imply that he would be charged.